Health and Access to Care and Coverage for Lesbian, Gay, Bisexual, and Transgender Individuals in the U.S.

 - Transgender women, particularly transgender women of color, are also at high risk of HIV.
 Studies have found that more than one in four (28%) are HIV positive,15 and a majority are unaware that they are infected.

-- To date, there have been no confirmed cases for female-to-female sexual transmission of HIV in the United States.16 However, HIV is an issue that affects lesbians as well as bisexual women, since individuals who identify as lesbian may still have sexual relationships with men, and lesbians and bisexual women are also at risk of HIV via transmission modes that do not involve sexual contact (such as injection drug use).
+- To date, there has only been one likely case of female-to-female sexual transmission of HIV in the United States.16 However, HIV is an issue that affects lesbians as well as bisexual women, since individuals who identify as lesbian may still have sexual relationships with men, and lesbians and bisexual women are also at risk of HIV via transmission modes that do not involve sexual contact (such as injection drug use).

-- Human Papillomavirus (HPV) is the most common STI, and is a major cause of cervical, anal, and mouth cancers.19 MSM are seventeen times more likely to develop anal cancer than men who only have sex with women.20 The HPV vaccine, which protects against certain strains of the virus that are associated with anal cancer, could reduce anal cancer rates among future generations of MSM.
+- Human Papillomavirus (HPV) is the most common STI and is a major cause of cervical, anal, and mouth cancers.19 MSM are 17 times more likely to develop anal cancer than men who only have sex with women.20 The HPV vaccine, which protects against certain strains of the virus that are associated with anal cancer, could reduce anal cancer rates among future generations of MSM.

 Research has found that LGBT individuals are at elevated risk for some mental health and behavioral health conditions, with studies finding that they are two and a half times more likely to experience depression, anxiety, and substance misuse.21,22 The history of discrimination and stigma contributes to higher rates of mental illness.23 In fact, until the 1970s, homosexuality was considered a mental illness in the Diagnostic and Statistical Manual (DSM) of Mental Disorders and by various professional organizations.
 The diagnosis “gender dysphoria,” which has replaced the transgender diagnosis in the DSM, is intended to communicate the emotional distress that transgender people may experience as well as promote insurance coverage of services related to gender transition, such as counseling or hormone therapy, that typically have not been covered by insurance plans.24 Still, stigma and prejudice against sexual and gender minorities remain pervasive and continue to have negative consequences for the mental health of the LGBT population.25

-- More studies have used state-level data or sample populations to identify mental health trends among LGBT individuals.
-Nearly one fifth (19%) of bisexual adults in Massachusetts report they had recently seriously considered suicide, compared to 4% of lesbian and gay adults and 3% of heterosexuals.30 There are notable differences between subgroups, with the rate highest among bisexual women (26%), followed by bisexual men (11%), gay men (6%), and approximately 3% among all other subgroups.
-Another nationwide study found a reported 41% prevalence of suicide attempts among the transgender population.31
+- Other studies have used state-level data or sample populations to identify mental health trends among LGBT individuals.
+Nearly one fifth (19%) of bisexual adults in Massachusetts report they had recently seriously considered suicide, compared to 4% of lesbian and gay adults and 3% of heterosexuals.28 There are notable differences between subgroups, with the rate highest among bisexual women (26%), followed by bisexual men (11%), gay men (6%), and approximately 3% among all other subgroups.
+Another nationwide study found a reported 41% prevalence of suicide attempts among the transgender population.29

 Sexual Assault and Physical Violence